 - If you require HTTPS for all communication in your organization, you must configure ArcGIS Server and Portal for ArcGIS to communicate using HTTPS only.

 - If you will be configuring the server as your portal's hosting server, the communication protocol chosen should match that of your portal.
-For example, if your portal is HTTPS-only, then the hosting server should be configured as HTTPS-only.
-If the portal supports HTTP and HTTPS, then the server protocol should be configured as HTTP and HTTPS.
+For example, if your portal is HTTPS only, the hosting server should be configured as HTTPS only.
+If the portal supports HTTP and HTTPS, the server protocol should be configured as HTTP and HTTPS.

 For full instructions on changing the ArcGIS Server communication protocol, see the steps below:

-- Open the ArcGIS Server Administrator Directory and log in as a user who has administrative permissions.
-The Administrator Directory URL will be formatted https://gisserver.domain.com:6443/arcgis/admin.
+- Open the ArcGIS Server Administrator Directory and sign in as a user who has administrative permissions.
+The Administrator Directory URL will be formatted as https://gisserver.domain.com:6443/arcgis/admin.

 - Click security > config > update.

-- On the Operation - update page, select one of the following from the Protocol drop-down list:
+- On the Operation - update page, choose one of the following from the Protocol drop-down list:

-- If you require HTTPS for all communication in your organization, select HTTPS only.
+- If you require HTTPS for all communication in your organization, choose HTTPS only.

-- If you use Integrated Windows Authentication with your portal, you must select HTTPS only.
+- If you use Integrated Windows Authentication with your portal, you must choose HTTPS only.

 - Click Update.

-Your ArcGIS Server site is restarted.
+Your ArcGIS Server site restarts.
 Wait for it to restart completely before proceeding.

 It takes ArcGIS Web Adaptor approximately one minute to recognize changes to the communication protocol of your site.